distributed-system-analysis/smallfile/README.md

 can override this default by specifying the –network-sync-dir directory parameter, see the next section for why this is useful.

-Some distributed filesystems, such as NFS and Gluster, have relaxed, eventual-consistency caching of directories; this will cause problems for the shared directory.
+Some distributed filesystems, such as NFS, have relaxed, eventual-consistency caching of directories; this will cause problems for the smallfile benchmark.
 To work around this problem, you can use a separate NFS mountpoint exported from a Linux NFS server, mounted with the option actimeo=1 (to limit duration of time NFS will cache directory entries and metadata).
 You then reference this mountpoint using the –network-sync-dir option of smallfile.
 For example:

- mount -t nfs -o actimeo=1 your-linux-server:/your/nfs/export /mnt/nfs
+ # mount -t nfs -o actimeo=1 your-linux-server:/your/nfs/export /mnt/nfs

- ./smallfile_cli.py –top /your/distributed/filesystem \
+ # ./smallfile_cli.py –top /your/distributed/filesystem \
     –network-sync-dir /mnt/nfs/smf-shared

 For non-Windows tests, the user must set up password-less ssh between the test